emqx/emqx-docs/en_US/configuration/configuration.md

 {% emqxee %}

 Users can configure EMQX with configuration files or environment variables.
-This chapter will introduce the EMQX configuration files.
-For configuration items and detailed introduction, see [Configuration Manual](https://docs.emqx.com/en/enterprise/v@EE_VERSION@/hocon/).
+This chapter introduces the EMQX configuration files.
+For detailed configuration items and introduction, see [Configuration Manual](https://docs.emqx.com/en/enterprise/v@EE_VERSION@/hocon/).

 {% endemqxee %}

 {% emqxce %}

 Users can configure EMQX with configuration files or environment variables.
-This chapter will introduce the EMQX configuration files.
-For configuration items and detailed introduction, see [Configuration Manual](https://www.emqx.io/docs/en/v${CE_VERSION}/hocon/).
+This chapter introduces the EMQX configuration files.
+For detailed configuration items and introduction, see [Configuration Manual](https://www.emqx.io/docs/en/v${CE_VERSION}/hocon/).

 {% endemqxce %}